ManuelPeinado/RefreshActionItem/README.md

     mRefreshActionItem.showProgress(false);

-### Progress bar styles
+### Progress indicator types

-By the default the action item shows the amount of progress using a wheel (or doughnut if you prefer).
-There is an additional style, the "pie", which you can activate by calling <tt>setProgressBarStyle(RefreshActionItem.PIE</tt> on your action item.
+By default the action item shows the amount of progress using a wheel.
+There is an additional style, "pie", which you can activate by calling <tt>setProgressIndicatorType(ProgressIndicatorType.PIE</tt> on your action item.

 Also, if the progress of your background task cannot be easily measured you might prefer to use an indeterminate progress indicator.
-To achieve this just call <tt>setProgressBarStyle(RefreshActionItem.INDETERMINATE)</tt> on your action item.
+To achieve this just pass <tt>setProgressIndicatorType(ProgressIndicatorType.INDETERMINATE)</tt> to your action item.

-Progress bar styles can also be specified using XML themes (see the *Customization* section below).

 ### Badges